saikumarmk/website/urara/hecs-and-csp/+page.md

 ## What's CSP?

 A commonwealth-supported position, or CSP for short, is a spot at a university where you pay less per unit, as the government covers the rest.
 Before 2021, many teams cost around $1000 each, but now, there's an emphasis on STEM/teaching, which means they've become cheaper.
+Below are the costs of units from 2022 (which have gone up due to inflation).

 | Contribution Band | Maximum Contribution Amount (per EFTSL) | Approximate Cost per Unit |
 | ----------------- | ---------------------------------------- | -------------------------- |